djipco/webmidi/website/api/classes/Output.md

 ```js
 WebMidi.outputs[0].sendSysex(0x42, [0x1, 0x2, 0x3, 0x4, 0x5]);
 ```
+In this case `0x42` is the ID of the manufacturer (Korg) and `[0x1, 0x2, 0x3, 0x4, 0x5]` is the
+data being sent.

 The parameters can be specified using any number notation (decimal, hex, binary, etc.).
-Therefore, the code below is equivalent to the code above:
+Therefore, the code above is equivalent this code:

 ```js
 WebMidi.outputs[0].sendSysex(66, [1, 2, 3, 4, 5]);
 ```

-The above code sends the byte values 1, 2, 3, 4 and 5 to Korg devices (hex 42 is the same as decimal 66).

 Some manufacturers are identified using 3 bytes.
 In this case, you would use a 3-position array as the first parameter.
 For example, to send the same sysex message to a